 Technical preparedness

-- What’s our exit strategy if P360’s product direction changes?
+- What’s our exit strategy if Product 360’s integration capabilities or product direction change?

-- How dependent are we on Informatica-specific features?
+- How dependent are we on Informatica-specific features (for example, PowerCenter mappings, legacy systems connectors or proprietary data workflows)?

-- What’s the cost and timeline of migrating to a new solution?
+- What’s the cost and timeline of migrating to a new solution, and will it support cloud-based or on-premises deployments?

 Business continuity